Medical evidence ‘not an issue’ in MP Jo Cox murder trial

-Medical issues will not be part of the trial of the man accused of murdering Labour MP Jo Cox in her Birstall constituency in June.
+MEDICAL issues will not be part of the trial of the man accused of murdering Labour MP Jo Cox in her West Yorkshire constituency last June.

-Thomas Mair, 53, is accused of shooting and stabbing Mrs Cox, 41, outside her constituency surgery in Birstall.
+Thomas Mair, 53, is accused of shooting and stabbing Mrs Cox, 41, outside her constituency surgery in Birstall, near Leeds.

 “The prosecution understand that the issues will be factual, or appear to be at this stage,” he added.